phu0ngng/nccl/doc/source/api/device.rst

 structure is used primarily on the device side; elements that could be of particular interest include:

  .. c:member:: int rank

+ The rank within the communicator.

  .. c:member:: int nRanks

- Rank and size of the communicator.
+ The size of the communicator.

  .. c:member:: int lsaRank
  .. c:member:: int lsaSize